CherryKeyslam/F12-FiddleBits/README.md

 - select the manifest.json!

 You probably wouldn't have to go through all those if I actually took the effort and put this addon to the firefox's addon site but ahhhhh whatever!

+Update: working on a chrome extension for it!
+Progress is stored in the Chrome folder.